shivamrkm/fortilogin/README.md

 - `/usr/bin/fortilogin`
 - `/usr/share/fortilogin/fortilogin.service.example`

-It does not auto-install a systemd service because the username in the service file must be set correctly first.
+It does not auto-install a systemd service because the username in the service file must be customized first.

-## Important Behavior Notes
+## Notes

 - This tool is specific to the observed NIT Kurukshetra firewall behavior.
 - `logout` uses the fixed logout token that was observed to work globally.
 - The tool does not open a browser.
 - The daemon checks every 30 seconds.
 - If credentials fail twice, the daemon stops retrying and keeps warning until credentials are updated.
-- If the firewall behavior changes, this tool will need changes too.
+- If the firewall flow changes, the tool will need changes.